marcoslaranz/dotnet_tips/adding_monitoring.md

-If not, refer to the document load_grafana.md to learn how to run these containers.
+If you need assistance, please refer to the document load_grafana.md to learn how to run these containers.

-Run your application
+## Run your application

 ```csharp
 vagrant@ubuntu-jammy:~/Projects/Monitoring$ dotnet run